Noiredd/PEGAS/docs/tutorial.md

 "Staging" is to be understood as hitting spacebar in a timed order.
 It happens when a currently flying stage burns out - but **beware**!
 PEGAS does not dynamically check *anything* - the only way it knows that the stage has burned out, is because it divided the mass of the fuel it had by the total flow of its engines.
+If you input wrong numbers, e.g. your vehicle has more fuel than the system thinks it has, PEGAS will gladly attempt to execute a staging procedure with the previous stage's engines still burning (if you're bold, you can use this to your advantage).

-The staging logic is as follows: when a stage is activated, its staging sequence is run, and the following things happen:
+The staging logic is as follows: when a stage is activated, its staging sequence is executed, and the following things happen:
 * if the previous stage has to be jettisoned as a separate event, some time is waited and spacebar is hit,
 * if the current stage needs engines to be explicitly ignited, some time is waited and ullage sequence starts:
   * if no ullage burn is needed, hit spacebar directly (to ignite the engines),